Draugiem/draugiem-android-sdk/README.md

 ![App creation form](https://user-images.githubusercontent.com/100644/90143432-48812200-dd86-11ea-8139-14985381aac6.png)

 1. Take note of your _Application API key_ (Latvian: _Aplikācijas API atslēga_; `0360f381d755cd966e3c4a98c5664e63` in the example).
-2. Generate hash code from you release APK (the same way) and add it to the field on the same page:
+2. Generate hash code for your keystores using this command:

-`keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore | openssl sha1 -binary | openssl base64`
+* for debug build: `keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore | openssl sha1 -binary | openssl base64`
+* release build: `keytool -exportcert -alias <YOUR_RELEASE_KEY_ALIAS> -keystore <YOUR_RELEASE_KEY_PATH> | openssl sha1 -binary | openssl base64`

+The results would look like this: `xC/AvLAFNbAR61n4E2+VNQzEKyI=`.
+Add those to the "Android key hash" field on the app settings page.

 **Important**!
 After you add full information, you should write to Draugiem support (api@draugiem.lv) to get your app approved.
 If you plan to support users' payments via Draugiem wallet, ask the support to enable it.